yzPeedro/Mini-framework-php/README.md

 ### Creating Controllers and methods

-For you to create your own Controllers files and your own methods you must follow a simple pattern.
+For you to create your own Controllers files your own methods you must follow a simple pattern.

 - Create files using CamelCase using "Controller" as a suffix, for example "MyFileController.php", remember to create your controller at:

 ```
 /app/http/controller/
 ```
-- In order to create methods using the mini-framework's "render" function, you must extend another class class:
+- In order to create methods using the mini-framework's "render" function, you must extend another class:

 ```php
 <?php